Fred-Vatin/yt-playlist-filter/README.md

 - add an input to playlists list menu to filter them
 - when watching a video, you can press `p` to open the *“Save to playlist”* menu
+- if the video is already in a playlist, this playlist is shown at the top of the list
 - multiple youtube languages UI are supported and can be easily added
   - for now: English, French, Deutsch, Spanish, Italian, Portuguese